LOST-STATS/lost-stats.github.io/Model_Estimation/regression_discontinuity_design.md

 ## R

 There are several packages in R designed for the estimation of RDD.
-Three prominent ones are **rdd**, **rddtools**, and **rdrobust**.
+Three prominent options are **rdd**, **rddtools**, and **rdrobust**.
 See [this article](https://files.eric.ed.gov/fulltext/EJ1141190.pdf) for comparisons between them in terms of their strengths and weaknesses.
 The article, considering the verisons of the packages available in 2017, recommends **rddtools** for assumption and sensitivity checks, and **rdrobust** for bandwidth selection and treatment effect estimation.
 We will consider **rdrobust** here.
 See [the rddtools walkthrough](https://github.com/bquast/rddtools-article) for a detailed example of the use of **rddtools**.

 ```r
 # If necessary